4Nanai/awesome-smartsw-server/README.md

 Sent when device authentication is successful
 - `config` contains device configuration parameters, see `set_config` message for details

+After receiving this message, endpoint should send its current state using `endpoint_state` message immediately.
 ```json
 {
   "type": "auth_success",